-But it's a ride that many of us have been on for years now.
-What to do if you're new to the MCU and you're looking for the best way to experience all of the Marvel films in order?
+This is a ride that many of us have been on for years now.
+But what to do if you're new to the MCU and you're looking for the best way to experience all of the Marvel films in order?

 The real question you have to ask yourself is which order you should watch the films in.
 There's something to be said for working your way through as Marvel intended, by release date.
 But there's also something to be said for watching the flicks in chronological order — that is from the start of the timeline to the bitter end.
 (No spoilers here, we promise.)

 So here's how we'd go about watching the various Marvel Cinematic Universe movies in order.
 Both orders.
 And where you can actually watch all these movies.

 How to watch the Marvel movies in chronological order

 This takes you straight through the timeline — more or less — in terms of what year the movie takes place.

 Things kick off with Captain America: The First Avenger.
 It actually was the fifth movie from Marvel, but it's the furthest back, with Steve Rogers doing his thing in World War II.
 And we move forward from there.

 That said, there's a little wiggle room here.
 Some of the films don't have exact dates, though it's easy enough to see where they fit between events in the other movies.

 Here's the list in full:

 - Captain America: The First Avenger: This is the "earliest" Marvel movie thus far, set during World War II, so sometime between 1939 and 1945.